Redesign Legacy Inspection App

 Neither the existing apps have proper responsive design as they are mainly design for tablet.
 For the new inspection app, a UX friendly mobile view is consider to be a selling point.
 Therefore, certain parts of the app need to be optimize for smaller screen.

-(a).
-Bottom Navigation Bar
+Navigation Bar

 Bottom tab become crowded in mobile view if there is too many pages.
-This not only truncated the pages name but also make clicking on the pages more difficult due to smaller area.

 One of the pain point of inspector during inspection is they always have to scroll away to check out the current report result.
 A global result indicator is introduced to allow inspector to beware of the current report status constantly.
 They can also click on it to view the detail summary.

-User can expand the alert prompt and click through the mandatory field ; Alert prompt will auto minimize upon scrolling away
+User can expand the alert prompt and click through the mandatory field.
+Alert prompt will auto minimize upon scrolling away

 © 2025 William Chan